 Measure Expands Eligibility for NJ Workability and Personal Assistance Services Programs

-Legislation sponsored by Senator Anthony M. Bucco that would bolster access to medical and support services for working residents with disabilities was approved today by the Senate Health, Human Services and Senior Citizens Committee.
+Senator Anthony M. Bucco’s legislation that would strengthen access to medical and support services for working residents with disabilities was endorsed by the Senate today.

-Bucco’s bill, S-3455, would revise eligibility requirements for both the NJ Workability Program and the Personal Assistance Services Program, enabling more people to qualify for assistance.
+Bucco’s bill, S-3455, would enable more people to qualify for assistance, revising eligibility requirements for both the NJ Workability Program and the Personal Assistance Services Program.

-“These effective programs can change lives for individuals who would benefit from a little help,” said Bucco (R-25).
-“This legislation will eliminate some of the obstacles to career development and advancement for individuals with disabilities.
-More people will have access to programs that will open the door to more productive and rewarding lives and careers.”
+“This legislation will eliminate some of the obstacles to career development and advancement for individuals with disabilities,” said Bucco (R-25).
+“These effective programs can change lives for individuals who would benefit from a little help.
+More individuals will have access to programs that will open doors to more productive and rewarding lives and careers.”

 The NJ Workability Program is a Medicaid buy-in option for employed, permanently disabled individuals.

-Bucco’s bill expands the eligibility for this program, removing the age restriction, providing that any individual 16 or older may qualify.
-The current age requirement is between 16 and 65 years of age.
+Bucco’s legislation removes the program’s age restriction, providing that any individual 16 or older may qualify.
+Currently, it is limited to those 16 to 65 years of age.

 The bill also eliminates the program’s existing income eligibility limit of 250 percent of the federal poverty level and explicitly provides that a qualified applicant is not to be subject to any eligibility requirements regarding the earned or unearned income of the applicant or the applicant’s spouse.
 It also permits an eligible applicant for the program to remain eligible for Medicaid for up to one year if, through no fault of the applicant, a job loss occurs.